pearlkx/Final-Project/README.md

 **package.json:** Contains information about the Vue.js interface, such as its name, version, dependencies, and scripts **vite.config.js:** Vite is a frontend build tool to configure a development environment for Vue

+## Considerations

+1. Although we learnt Flask as part of our Week 9 CS50x Topic, we struggled in creating a website from scratch due to its simpler tools.
+We then searched for more accessible tools for web development and we found Django.
+Unlike Flask which has a lightweight micro-framework and has a “build from scratch” approach, Django is equipped with many built-in tools for rapid development, which provided us with a lot of convenience for our project.
+2. While we were more familiar with SQLite from our Week 7 CS50x Topic, we found SQLite to have very limited scalability, which would limit our database and website workload.
+Hence, we chose the alternative PostgreSQL, which is suitable for complex workloads and applications that require complex queries and data types.
+3. While working through the project, we chanced upon Vue.js, which builds on top of standard HTML, CSS, and JavaScript and provides a declarative, component-based programming model that helps to develop user interfaces more efficaciously.

 In summary, CommunityConnect represents a paradigm shift in the realm of corporate social responsibility, offering a holistic solution to foster collaboration and drive positive change.
 By leveraging technology to bridge the gap between NGOs and socially conscious companies, CommunityConnect empowers organizations to make a tangible impact on the world, one partnership at a time.